-In OS X, Apple has made it really easy to add a new printer to your Mac.
-In this tutorial, we’ll show you how you can add a new printer to your Mac whether it’s wired or wireless.
+In macOS, Apple has made it really easy to add a new printer to your Mac.
+In this tutorial, we’ll show you how you can add a new printer to Mac whether it’s wired or wireless.

 There are different ways to pair a printer with your Mac, whether you’re doing so wirelessly over your Wi-Fi network with AirPrint, or using the provided USB cable that lets you link your printer to your Mac over a wire.

 In both instances, it’s very easy to pair a printer with your Mac.
 To do so, you’ll want to follow these steps:

 1) Turn on the printer that you want to pair with your Mac.